Residence & Visa Programme

 This should not be construed as tax advice.
 We have access to a global network of qualified attorneys and accountants who can give you the proper advice for your particular circumstances.
 Contact us for further information.

 - Transfer tax No

 - Tax residency days 183

 - Personal income tax rate 30%

 ProceduresPlease sign in to view

-We will submit your Malta Residence & Visa Program application and supporting documents to Identity Malta..
-Payment of non-refundable €5,500 will be required.
-This amount will be deductible on the €30,000 financial contribution.
+We will submit your Malta Residence & Visa Program application and supporting documents to Identity Malta.
+Payment of a non-refundable €5,500 will be required.
+This amount will be deductible from the €30,000 financial contribution.

-Identity Malta will verify that application and supporting documents and will approve or deny.
+Identity Malta will verify the application and supporting documents and will approve or deny them.
 After approval, you must carry out the acquisition or rental of real estate, purchase of government bonds and remit the total financial contribution.